EnsemblGenomes/arrayexpress-cram-submission/README.md

 ```bash
 luigid
 ```
 and visit it on port 8082, e.g. <http://localhost:8082>.
 Then run a pipeline and follow the progress in your browser.
+The localhost needs to be the name of the local (or farm) server you are working on.

 ## Submitting all CRAM files for a species
 #### Bash